 Luege is a native tvOS and iOS media player that streams from SMB network shares.
 Built with SwiftUI, VLCKit, and AMSMB2.
-But the interesting part is how it was built: almost entirely with agentic AI tools.
+But the interesting part is how it was built: entirely with agentic AI tools, under one self-imposed rule — never look at the code.
+No reading diffs, no manual edits, no peeking under the hood.
+Every change went through the agent, and the only feedback was the running app.

 What worked

 Screenshot tests as a feedback loop.
 The agent proposes a UI change, takes a simulator snapshot, compares it against a baseline.
-For UI-heavy work, visual feedback beats reading diffs.
+When you’ve sworn off reading the code, visual feedback is the only signal that matters — and for UI-heavy work it’s enough.

 Pre-commit hooks as guardrails.
 Unit tests before every commit kept things stable even during rapid multi-file changes.
 Cheaper than debugging a broken build later.